yogbhavsar/aws-practice/README.md

 1. AWS CLI V2 should be installed.
 (Installation with Python pip is also fine.)
 2. AWS profile should be configured so that it can be used with the solution.
 Configuration with `localstack` i.e. without an actual account on AWS is also fine.
 3. .NET 5 should be installed.
+4. Good to have - AWS toolkit for .NET.

 ## Steps to run the solution
 1. Build the solution.